AuxStudio/react-native-boiler-plate/README.md

 # TODOS

+* No need for named file in components, e.g. Input.
+Just use index.js.
 * Add notes about spacing and borderRadius from styleConstants and how parents should control a child components layout to STYLE_GUIDE
 * Add README template with development, storybook and deployment notes
 * Need a docs folder